mwgeurts/viewray_fielduniformity/README.md

 ## Set up the IC Profiler

-1. Attach the SNC IC Profiler to the IC Profiler jig.
+1. Attach the SNC IC Profiler to the IC Profiler jig
-2. Connect the IC Profiler to the Physics Workstation using the designated cable.
+2. Connect the IC Profiler to the Physics Workstation using the designated cable
-3. Launch the SNC Profiler software on the Physics Workstation.
+3. Launch the SNC Profiler software on the Physics Workstation
-4. Select the most recent Dose calibration from the dropdown box.
+4. Select the most recent Dose calibration from the dropdown box
-5. Select the most recent array Calibration from the dropdown box.
+5. Select the most recent array Calibration from the dropdown box
-6. Verify the mode is continuous by clicking the Control menu.
+6. Verify the mode is continuous by clicking the Control menu

 ## Orient the IC Profiler in the Sagittal Position

-1. Place the SNC Profiler jig on the couch at virtual isocenter and orient the jig in the Sagittal orientation, as shown.
+1. Place the SNC Profiler jig on the couch at virtual isocenter and orient the jig in the Sagittal orientation, as shown
-  1. The top of the profiler will be facing the IEC+X axis.
+  1. The top of the profiler will be facing the IEC+X axis
-  2. The electronics will be on the facing upwards (IEC+Y axis).
+  2. The electronics will be on the facing upwards (IEC+Y axis)
-  3. Place an aluminum level on the front face of the IC Profiler as shown.
+  3. Place an aluminum level on the front face of the IC Profiler as shown
-  4. Verify the profiler is parallel with the IEC Sagittal plane.
+  4. Verify the profiler is parallel with the IEC Sagittal plane
-  5. Use the leveling feet on the jig to adjust if necessary.
+  5. Use the leveling feet on the jig to adjust if necessary
-  6. Laterally adjust the jig until the overhead IEC X laser is aligned to the front face of the IC Profiler.
+  6. Laterally adjust the jig until the overhead IEC X laser is aligned to the front face of the IC Profiler
-  7. Record the current couch position.
+  7. Record the current couch position
-  8. Use the Couch Control Panel to move the couch and IC Profiler +0.9 cm in the IEC+X direction.
+  8. Use the Couch Control Panel to move the couch and IC Profiler +0.9 cm in the IEC+X direction
-  9. The detector plane of the IC Profiler should now be at isocenter.
+  9. The detector plane of the IC Profiler should now be at isocenter
-  10. Vertically and Longitudinally align the IC Profiler to the crosshairs using the wall IEC Y and IEC Z laser.
+  10. Vertically and Longitudinally align the IC Profiler to the crosshairs using the wall IEC Y and IEC Z laser
-  11. Press the ENABLE and ISO buttons on the Couch Control Panel to move the couch from virtual to mechanical isocenter.
+  11. Press the ENABLE and ISO buttons on the Couch Control Panel to move the couch from virtual to mechanical isocenter
-2. On the ViewRay TPDS, select Tools > QA Procedure and select the Calibration tab.
+2. On the ViewRay TPDS, select Tools > QA Procedure and select the Calibration tab
-3. Select an arbitrary phantom and click Load Phantom.
+3. Select an arbitrary phantom and click Load Phantom
-4. Under Beam Setup and Controls, select Head 3.
+4. Under Beam Setup and Controls, select Head 3
 5. Set Delivery Angle to 90 degrees
 6. Under MLC Setup, set the following MLC positions: X1/Y1 = -13.65 cm, X2/Y2 = +13.65 cm
 7. Click Set Shape to apply the MLC positions